Rajang River: History

 On 25 March 1973, during the period of the Communist insurgency, the Sarawak government set up the "Rajang Special Security Area", and Rajang Security Command (RASCOM) was formed as a result of co-operation of civil, military, and police command headquarters, to clamp down on communist activities in the Rajang delta.
-Construction of the Bakun Dam construction on the upper Balui River, from 1997, resulted in the Sungai Asap resettlement scheme.
+Construction of the Bakun Dam on the upper Balui River, from 1997, resulted in the Sungai Asap resettlement scheme.